spacetx/starfish/docs/source/roadmap.md

 2. _starfish_ has a method to plot spots from an IntensityTable onto an ImageStack in Napari
 3. _starfish_ can dump ImageStacks for viewing 2D TIFFs in FIJI

-### 0.3.0

-2. Library that can be used to reproduce collaborator's results for single fields of view
-4. A way for the _starfish_ team to run _starfish_ at scale to process the initial set of SpaceTx datasets
-7. Experiment-scale output formats can be loaded on local computers and are adequately expressive to enable QC workflows and specified by our users.
-8. _starfish_ output formats enable external annotation to place the data in anatomical and cell type context and allows comparison across methods
-1. Data is easily converted into SpaceTx format from common imaging formats

 #### Library that can be used to reproduce collaborator's results for single fields of view
+2. Create a data conversion tool to wrangle contributed data into SpaceTx format (0/10)
+3. Specify an input file format and corresponding object model that supports each assay type (8/10)

+### 0.2.0 (June 2019): Insights can be gained from SpaceTx pipelines run at scale

+#### Library that can be used to reproduce collaborator's results for single fields of view
 Where parenthetical fractions are listed, they represent progress towards our goals at the time this roadmap was written.

 1. Obtain example data, pipelines, and results from each SpaceTx group (9/10)<sup>[1](#fn1)</sup>
-2. Create a data conversion tool to wrangle contributed data into SpaceTx format (0/10)
-3. Specify an input file format and corresponding object model that supports each assay type (8/10)
 4. Specify output file format specifications for detected spots, gene expression matrices, and detected objects (e.g. cells) (0/3), and corresponding object models  (2/3)<sup>[2](#fn2)</sup>
 5. Implementation, in python, of a single-fov proof of concept pipeline that closely matches the processing results of data generators for 9 SpaceTx groups.
 This is computational biology work to understand the characteristics of the data & assay, and can be done outside _starfish_ as necessary to identify its requirements.
 (3/10)<sup>[3](#fn3)</sup>
 6. Implementation, in _starfish_, of the same single-FOV pipelines above (3/10)